funkyheatmap/funkyheatmap/paper/paper.md

 * **Diverse Geometries**: Supports a range of geometries (rectangles, bars, pie charts, text, images) to effectively represent different data types.
 * **Hierarchical Categorical Grouping**: Facilitates the organisation of rows and columns into semantic groups with distinct colour palettes.

-* **Documentation and Testing**: Includes comprehensive documentation, vignettes, and a test suite for quality and ease of use.
+Besides this, the package includes comprehensive documentation, vignettes, and a test suite.

-![An example of a `{funkyheatmap}` visualisation using data from a benchmarking study of trajectory inference methods [@comparisonsinglecell_saelens2019].\label{fig-dynbenchmark-1}](utils_files/figure-gfm/fig-dynbenchmark-1.png)
+![An example of a `{funkyheatmap}` visualisation using data from a benchmarking study of trajectory inference methods [@comparisonsinglecell_saelens2019].\label{fig-dynbenchmark-1}](utils_files/figure-gfm/fig-dynbenchmark-1.svg)

-See \autoref{tbl-geoms} for more information regarding the recommended geom for different types of data.
+See the following \autoref{tbl-geoms} for more information regarding the recommended geom for different types of data.

 | Data type         | Example                          | Recommended geom    |
 |:------------------|:---------------------------------|:--------------------|